TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Core Infrastructure.md

 | `0xFF 0x58 0x04 <num> <den> <clk> <base>`     | Time signature      | Sets a new time signature.<br>`num` is the numerator, `den` is a power-of-2 exponent for the denominator, `clk` is the number of MIDI clocks in a metronome click, `base` is the number of notated 32nd notes per MIDI quarter note.<br>If a time signature is not specified by a chart, it is assumed to be 4/4. |
 | `0xFF 0x59 0x02 <shp/flt> <maj/min>`          | Key signature       | Sets a new key signature.<br>`shp/flat` is the number of sharps or flats from -7 to 7 (positive is sharps, negative is flats, 0 is none), `maj/min` is 0 for major, 1 for minor. |
 | `0xFF 0x7F <len> <data[]>`                    | Sequencer-specific  | Stores a sequencer-specific meta event. |

+### Notable Specification Violations

+Some charts don't reset running status after a System Exclusive or meta event and continue the running status of prior non-Exclusive/meta events, which breaks some MIDI parsers (notably NAudio).<!-- Thanks, Phase Shift. -->

+Charts commonly make use of a `0xFF` byte in SysEx events.
+This is *barely* technically spec-compliant, but some MIDI parsers might have issues with this regardless.

 ## Chart Format Infrastructure